Want to write for Tasmanian Geographic?

-Your photos WILL be shared on social media and published on a share-enabled web site.
-We will do our best to retain all the metadata and captioning….but the best solution is for you to watermark your images lightly.
-We encourage you to lightly watermark your photographs with your name, www and/or photo business, but please do so in a measured manner.
+Your photos might be shared on social media and published on a share-enabled web site.
+We will do our best to retain all the metadata and captioning….but if you are worried about this, the best solution is for you to watermark your images lightly.

 Please check and doublecheck that you have the appropriate permissions to the photographs.
 This may require checking in with photographers, models, subjects, and copyright holders.
 By sending us images you assert that all is OK.